How To Pick The Best Gate Automation System For Your Unique Needs

 A separate control box is required and 230Vac and 24Vdc versions with obstacle detection are available.

-Underground motor installation is not simple and they should always be installed by automated gate engineers.
+Underground electric gate opener installation is not simple and they should always be installed by professional gate engineers.

 Underground gate automation could be the best style of gate automation for you if you want discrete, almost invisible gate automation and you have the budget for this more expensive option.